Hostile Takeover

 She still had a disassembler’s strength and speed after all, even if heat left her a tad sluggish.
 Sliding through snow stole some momentum, but she sprinted to regain it.

 Swinging again, hanging by the hook planted in the bridge above, the drone rose from the ground, horizontal momentum sending her rotating.
 Her wings cut through the air.
-No lift, Uzi was right, but the airfoil shaped the currents of winds.
+No lift — Uzi was right — but the airfoil could shape the currents of winds.

 Time: 6:02 | 0.5km to spire